macey26/100-days-of-code/r1-log.md

 ###R2D37
 Still working on the pig latin exercise, trying to figure out how to find the first vowel in a string.

+###R2D38/39
+Still working on the pig latin exercise.
+Not doing too well with the 2 words test